thoughtbot/gold_miner/README.md

 After setting the token on the .env file, rerun the setup script to finish the installation.

+### Setup OpenAI (optional)

+If you'd like the help of an AI to generate a blog post, you can set the `OPEN_AI_API_TOKEN` environment variable.
+To get one, create an account and generate a token on the [OpenAI website](https://openai.com/api).

 ## Usage

 To generate a blog post, run the following command: